 \section{Conclusion}

-This paper proposed an FSTAR-RIS-assisted NOMA multi-user communication system.
-In the proposed system, FSTAR-RIS elements supported simultaneous transmission and reflection and were able to move flexibly within a predefined area, thereby enhancing spatial control and adaptability.
-To maximize the weighted sum rate, a non-convex optimization problem was formulated and solved via a three-layer alternating optimization algorithm, which incorporated a MM framework to handle position optimization under complex channel coupling.
-Simulation results demonstrated that the proposed system achieved up to a 27\% higher sum rate compared to traditional STAR-RIS systems with the same number of elements, or equivalently achieved the same performance with nearly 50\% fewer elements, thereby highlighting its potential for cost-efficient large-scale deployment.
+This paper proposes a FIRES-assisted NOMA multi-user communication system.
+In the proposed system, FIRES elements support simultaneous transmission and reflection and are able to move flexibly within a predefined area, thereby enhancing spatial control and adaptability.
+To maximize the total sum rate, a non-convex optimization problem is formulated and solved via a three-layer alternating optimization algorithm, which incorporates an MM framework to handle position optimization under complex channel coupling.
+Simulation results demonstrate that the proposed system achieves up to a 27\% higher sum rate compared to conventional STAR-RIS systems with the same number of elements, or equivalently achieves the same performance with nearly 50\% fewer elements, thereby highlighting its potential for cost-efficient large-scale deployment.
 Furthermore, the findings also confirm that continuous element positioning provides higher performance than discrete configurations, underscoring the benefit of exploiting continuous spatial freedom in FIRES.
 Future research directions include more refined electromagnetic-level modeling to capture mutual coupling and scattering effects associated with element mobility, as well as more advanced joint or block-wise position optimization strategies to improve efficiency.}

 \appendices